matteociaroni/flarum-unshort-urls/README.md

 ## Features
 After the user creates a new post or a new discussion, the extension replaces immediately the URL, so the post is saved into the database directly with the unshorted URL.

-It is possible to customize the list of shortened URL domains in the settings page.

 ![Settings](https://raw.githubusercontent.com/matteociaroni/flarum-unshort-urls/master/settings.png)

 ## Installation